 If the fallen tree was on your neighbor’s property, you should still file a claim with your insurance company according to the Insurance Information Institute (III).
 If the neighbor is accountable for the damage, your insurance company will try to collect money from their provider to pay for the loss or out-of-pocket expenses.
 In some situations, the insurance provider may even cover the tree removal.

 No sweaty sales pitches.
 Just unbiased advice from licensed experts.

 While homeowners insurance will cover the fence in the event of a vehicle collision, you may want to file a claim with the driver’s car insurance instead.
 After the accident, call the police and exchange insurance information with the driver.
 Since they’re at fault, they’ll pay you for the damages through the liability component of their car insurance.

 If the fence-wrecking motorist doesn’t have car insurance or can’t pay you for the loss, you can still file a claim with your homeowners insurance.
 Just be aware that you’ll have to pay your deductible toward repairs.
 Your insurer may also raise your premiums down the road.

-Most common homeowners insurance companies will reimburse you the replacement cost value (RCV), or the full cost of repairs, so make sure you get a proper estimate for the damage.
+Most homeowners insurance companies will reimburse you the replacement cost value (RCV), or the full cost of repairs, for other structures like your fence, so make sure you get a proper estimate for the damage.
 But some policies may only pay the actual cash value (ACV), or the cost of replacement after depreciation.
-You can check the declarations page to confirm.
-Usually the first page of your policy, it tells you important details like the reimbursement method, as well as your coverage amount and deductible.
+You can check the declarations page of your policy to confirm.
+Your declarations page is usually the first page of your policy, and it tells you important details like the reimbursement method, as well as your coverage amount and deductible.